mindee/doctr/docs/source/datasets.rst

 Available Datasets
 ------------------
-Here are all datasets that are available through DocTR:
+Here are all datasets that are available through docTR:

 .. autoclass:: FUNSD
 .. autoclass:: SROIE